Basal Joint Surgery

 Causes of Basal Joint Arthritis

-Basal joint arthritis usually occurs as a result of trauma or injury to the joint caused by overuse.
+Basal joint arthritis usually occurs because of trauma or injury to the joint caused by overuse.
 Patients who have experienced prior fractures or injuries to the carpometacarpal joint may be more vulnerable to developing this condition.
 The basal joint may be more susceptible to arthritis than other joints because of its frequent use, since it gives the thumb the ability to pinch, grip and grasp objects.
 Basal joint arthritis is also more common in women than men and usually occurs over the age of 40.
 Some research indicates that it may be a genetic condition.

 Symptoms of Basal Joint Arthritis